Chase Abram

 Some Miscellaneous Notes

-- UChicago Econ PhD Math Camp Lecture Notes (+ solutions): Notes I used while teaching the introductory math camp for PhD students in the economics department in Fall 2021 and 2022
+- UChicago Econ PhD Math Camp Lecture Notes (+ solutions): Notes I used while teaching the introductory math camp for PhD students in the economics department in Fall 2021 and 2022.

 - Extreme Value Derivations: Handy reference for a handful of extreme value results, including a derivation of choice probabilities.

-- Simple Sticky Wage New Keynesian Model: Derivation of a RANK in continuous-time with sticky wages and monopsonistic competition in the labor market.
+- Simple Sticky Wage New Keynesian Model: Derivation of a RANK model in continuous-time with sticky wages and monopsonistic competition in the labor market.

 - Markov Processes: Some introductory notes on Markov Processes.
 Prepared for a TA session for Nancy Stokey's Theory of Income I.